VT-Evia/content-discipline/stage3/activity.md

 - Personal review
 - Rating on a scale of 1 to 5 stars

 Students are allowed to use generative AI tools to generate the skeleton HTML, CSS, and JS files for the project, but their prompts must not ask for sample content.
 Students' prompts must emphasize functionality and user experience.
+We recommend having students use [Visual Studio Code](https://code.visualstudio.com/) to develop the code structure for their website pages.
+The built-in AI agent can generate the HTML for the pages following the content model that students will need to describe in a prompt.
+Visual Studio Code also integrates with GitHub, allowing students to push their HTML, CSS, and JS files to their GitHub repository.

-### Creating content
+### Creating Content

 Once the students have the code structure for each entry in their project, they need to conduct research for the actual content.
 Then, they will use the HTML template files to create consistent entries with effective content that satisfies their users' information needs.